adonisjs/v6-docs/content/docs/preface/introduction.md

 ---
 summary: "AdonisJS is a TypeScript-first web framework for Node.js.
-It provides structure to your applications, configures a seamless TypeScript development environment, and offers a vast collection of well-maintained and extensively documented packages."
+You can use it to create a full-stack web application or a JSON API server."
 ---

 # Introduction